striezel/Mocktrix/status-client-server-api-r0.6.1.md

 * ✅ - implemented
 * 🚧 - partially implemented / work in progress
 * ❌ - not implemented yet
+* 🗑️ - deprecated according to the specification, will not be implemented

 Note: The parts that are marked as deprecated by the specification will not get implemented.